autolab-project/autolab/README.md

 # Local config.ini file not found, duplicated from package in the local folder.
 ```

-At the first time, you may also have additional message saying that your config.ini file is not well configure.
+At the first time, you may also have an additional message saying that your config.ini file is not well configured.
 Indeed, in order to access your devices with USIT, you need to indicate to the package some informations about the location of your drivers and your local device configuration.
 To do that, you need to update the config.ini that has been created in your home directory (see instructions below).
 Once this is done, you can continue.

 To see what are the available devices, just access the 'devices' attribute of USIT:
 ```python
 usit.devices           # or
 print(usit.devices.get_available_devices())
 ```
-As you will see after during the update of the config.ini file, this list corresponds to the devices list have configured in an Device Index configuration file.
+This list corresponds to the devices list have configured in an Device Index configuration file (see after).
 To access one particular device, just access the corresponding attribute from 'devices'.
 The connection to your device is then established the first time you call it from 'devices'.
 Further calls to it will use the Device instance created at the first call.
 ```python
 usit.devices.tunics1
 ```